glic3rinu/passlib/docs/lib/passlib.context-tutorial.rst

 Basic Usage
 -----------
-At it's base, the :class:`!CryptContext` class is just a list of :class:`~passlib.ifc.PasswordHash` objects, imported by name from the :mod:`passlib.hash` module.
+At its base, the :class:`!CryptContext` class is just a list of :class:`~passlib.ifc.PasswordHash` objects, imported by name from the :mod:`passlib.hash` module.
 The following snippet creates a new context object which supports three hash algorithms